jovontew/WHSTechNotes/journal.md

 # january 8, 2025
 I enjoyed the work being easy and the class being chill.I dont think there is nothing to change.

+# january 13, 2024
+I think AI enhances how people work for more oppurtunites to better there work.
+Ai can help with qestions and alot of things.
+Thats what I think about that.